Londonwide Local Exchange (LETS)

 5. Membership of London-wide LETS is open to all individuals regardless of class, gender, orientation, ethnicity, creed, religion, or ability, who agree to and follow the rules of the scheme, subject to any geographical or other criteria that have been published in advance about the scheme.
 However, the management committee may, at their discretion, deny membership to an applicant in exceptional circumstances.

 8. Data Management.
-Members undertake to keep their own passwords secure, not to publish personal details of members to others outside the system, to record their own transactions promptly, to keep their personal information and listings up to date, drawing any change in their contact details to the attention of the administrators, and not to publish in these listings information which would identify themselves or other members.
+Members undertake to keep their own passwords secure, not to publish personal details of members outside the system, to record their own transactions promptly, to keep their personal information and listings up to date, drawing any change in their contact details to the attention of the administrators, and not to publish in these listings information which would identify themselves or other members.
 Likewise, the administrators undertake to keep information secured and backed up and not to convey information on individuals to anyone outside the system.
 It is the responsibility of any members who are trading on a professional basis to account to the Inland Revenue where appropriate.

 9. Disclaimer: No warranty or undertaking as to the value, condition or quality of services or items exchanged is expressed or implied by virtue of the introduction of members to each other.
 The LETS publishes a list of the resources and services available to members but cannot be held responsible for the actual goods and services offered.
 Members must therefore ascertain for themselves the quality of goods and services on offer.
 Neither the Management Committee nor the Administrators can be responsible for any member acting outside the law.